DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * ABI changes are planned for adding four new flow types.
 This impacts RTE_ETH_FLOW_MAX.
 The release 2.2 does not contain these ABI changes, but release 2.3 will.

-* The scheduler statistics structure will change to allow keeping track of RED actions.